Youth ministry: A calling well worth it

 "There's gold in those bags," said John Parsons, World Relief regional director.
 "Actually, what's in there is worth more than gold."

-Beyond the sentimental value of the objects, the bags contain the paperwork needed to live and work in the United States./p>/p>/p>... [continue]
+Beyond the sentimental value of the objects, the bags contain the paperwork needed to live and work in the United States.
+As refugees settle in a land where little is like the society they fled, those... [continue]

 Texas Baptists' chaplaincy releases guidelines regarding same-sex issues